osohq/oso/docs/using/polar-syntax.rst

 Unification is also used to determine if queries match rule ``HEAD`` s, and if the ``BODY`` of rules match other facts in the knowledge base.
-We will cover unification further in :doc:`/more/language/polar-foundations`.
+We will cover unification further in :ref:`search-procedure`.

 .. todo::
    add a little table with unification examples, esp. w/dictionaries.